Guilt vs. RemorseBy Dr. Margaret Paul

 Guilt comes from the mind and is the result of self-judgment and a desire to control, while remorse comes from the heart and leads to true change.

-While "guilt" and "remorse" have the same definition in the Encarta World English dictionary, in Inner Bonding terms they have totally different meanings.
-The reason for this is that guilt comes from the wounded self and remorse comes from the loving Adult.
+"Guilt" and "remorse" have the same definition in the Encarta World English dictionary.
+However, in Inner Bonding terms they have totally different meanings.

 Guilt is the feeling that you feel when you judge yourself for having done something that you believe is wrong.
 Your wounded self is saying things like: